Analyzer1x7000/Pointman/README.md

 # Pointman
-Advanced file identification tool for Linux, written in Python.
+File identification tool for Linux, written in Python.
 Inspired by TrID.
 Designed to assist incident responders.

 Pointman will guide you through the setup, including setting up a bash alias and installing dependencies.